Premier League joins other leagues in opposing having World Cup every two years

 Former Arsenal manager Arsene Wenger has been tasked with examining whether shortening the gap between the finals from four years to two is possible, after a request from the Saudi Arabian football association to FIFA Congress in May.

-European football’s governing body UEFA has expressed its “grave concerns” about the plans and on Thursday the European Leagues group, whose 37 members include the Premier League, EFL, LaLiga, Serie A, the Bundesliga and Ligue 1, joined the camp in opposition to FIFA’s plans.
+Aleksander Ceferin the president of European football’s governing body UEFA told The Times that the plans would “kill football” and said countries from the continent could boycott the tournament.
+That followed a statement from the European Leagues group, whose 37 members include the Premier League, EFL, LaLiga, Serie A, the Bundesliga and Ligue 1, joined the camp in opposition to FIFA’s plans.

 “The leagues have firmly and unanimously opposed any proposals to organise the FIFA World Cup every two years,” a group statement read.